young boy watering tulips

 The healing process

-The healing process takes time and goes through different stages.
+The healing process takes time and goes through different stages and requires perseverance.

 Breathing and health

-Breathing plays a major role in our health.
-That’s why taking care of it is so important.
+Breathing plays a major role in our health, which is why taking care of it is essential.

 Dietetics in Chinese medicine